-Regarding infringement identification, according to theorem \ref{The. greater SWR}, R-QIM can obtain a more obvious decline in fidelity than HS by setting $\Delta>\sqrt{3}$.
-To verify this, the classification accuracy and training loss of MLP and VGG model with different $\alpha$ and $\Delta$ are respectively depicted in Fig. \ref{fig_ss2_comparison_RQIM2HS}(e)-(h), in which we drwa the following observations: i) As $\alpha$ and $\Delta$ increase, the loss of watermarked model increases while the accuracy deceases, which aligns with our expectation under the assumption between distortion and fidelity. ii) When $\Delta=1<\sqrt{3}$ in R-QIM, it outperforms HS in terms of both loss and accuracy for groups A and B.However, when $\Delta=3,~5>\sqrt{3}$, HS is better than R-IQIM.
-This supports theorem \ref{The. greater SWR}, and demonstrates the flexibility of performance of R-QIM which determines the applicability in infringement identification.
+For infringement identification, according to Theorem \ref{The. greater SWR}, R-QIM can achieve a more noticeable decline in fidelity compared to HS by setting $\Delta>\sqrt{3}$.
+To verify this, we examined the classification accuracy and training loss of MLP and VGG models with different values of $\alpha$ and $\Delta$, as shown in Fig. \ref{fig_ss2_comparison_RQIM2HS2}.
+Based on these observations, we conclude the following: i) As $\alpha$ and $\Delta$ increase, the loss of the watermarked model increases while the accuracy decreases, which aligns with our expectation regarding the relationship between distortion and fidelity. ii) When $\Delta=1<\sqrt{3}$ in R-QIM, it outperforms HS in terms of both loss and accuracy for groups A and B. However, when $\Delta=3$ and $5>\sqrt{3}$, HS performs better than R-QIM.
+This finding supports Theorem \ref{The. greater SWR} and demonstrates the flexible performance of R-QIM, which determines its applicability in infringement identification.